mxklb/boluscalculator/README.md

 _Note:_ therapy settings (indexed i) may vary depending on the daytime!
 The calculation during the day can be adjusted by tweaking the therapy settings.
 This should always be discussed with a doctor!

 ## Implementation Details
 Think of something like a prototype or egineering app.
-It's developed as a kind of case study for myself, learning web development technologies and insulin dose per food calculation ...
+It's developed as a kind of case study for myself, learning web development technologies and intensive insulin therapy calculations ...
 Actually all is strictly hardcoded.
 There is no dynamic content.
 All is implemented in a single html file.
 I'm sure it could be done more elegant.
-Feel free to send me pull requests.
+Feel free to send me pull requests or append the following todo entries.

-The calculations are performed using html5 _input_ and _output_ tags.
+All calculations are performed using html5 forms _input_ and _output_ capabilities.

+Actually the code is not tested, reviewed or validated!

 ### Todo
 - Default therapy settings should be configureable